LinusRichter/LinusRichter/README.md

 ## About this profile:
 - I will upload some smaller projects here
 - I will mainly use ☕Java☕ because this is my main language at the moment
+- I'm only doing the coding-challenges to get better at developing algorithms because I'm still a beginner.
+  So I concentrate on solving the challenges and don't pay attention to the time I need.

 ### In Planning:
 * AoC 2022